DNS/napalm/README.rst

 Death to Java complexity
 ------------------------

-A Java web-microframework, inspired by _Sinatra http://sinatrarb.com
+A Java web-microframework, inspired by Sinatra (http://sinatrarb.com).

 Jetty, Spring and Jersey all rolled into one super simple package.

 No web.xml.
-No beans.xml.
-No XML.
-Period.
+No beans.xml. *No XML, period.*

 Grind this in your beat::